-The realised result from financial operations was positively affected by the result on derivative financial instruments posting an increase of 46 193 thousand euro in comparison with 2016, mostly on account of the result of interest rate future contracts as well as the result of currency future contracts concluded for the purpose of hedging currency risks.
+The result on derivative financial instruments posted a decrease of 45 421 thousand euro in comparison with 2017, mostly due to the result of interest rate future contracts, negatively affected by interest rate changes, as well as the result of currency future contracts concluded for the purpose of hedging currency risks.
 The positive result of the currency future contracts concluded for the purpose of hedging currency risk exposure is offset in equal value by the negative revaluation result of the balance sheet items hedged for foreign currency risk.